Learn more about Dyspnea Diagnosis and Treatment at Brigham and Women's Hospital.View More Info »

 Treatment for dyspnea at BWHFind A Doctor »

 Physicians at BWH treat dyspnea related to many cardiovascular conditions at the Carl J. and Ruth Shapiro Cardiovascular Center, a state-of-the-art facility that provides the most comprehensive cardiovascular care in New England.
-Equipped with the latest technology, the Center has helped BWH maintain a reputation as one of the top 10 cardiovascular care centers in the United States, providing patients with the latest in artery disease treatment, heart failure treatment and many other services.
+Equipped with the latest technology, the Center has helped BWH maintain a reputation as one of the top five pulmology and cardiovascular care centers in the United States, providing patients with the latest in artery disease treatment, heart failure treatment and many other services.

 The Multidisciplinary Dyspnea/Exercise Intolerance and Performance Evaluation Center is available to evaluate clients with unexplained resting or exertional shortness of breath, and exercise limitations.
 The Center brings together a core group of clinical and fitness experts from Pulmonary and Cardiovascular Medicine to collaboratively develop streamlined approaches to assessing and treating clients with unexplained shortness of breath.
 The Center can also provide performance evaluations and make recommendations to bring your physical fitness to the next level.
 The evaluation begins with a review of any prior assessment and testing that has been performed.
 Among the tools used by Center staff, in addition to reviewing prior information and a clinical history, includes (1) pulmonary function testing; (2) echocardiography; (3) cardiac catheterization; (4) radiographic and nuclear imaging modalities; and (5) cardiac stress and cardiopulmonary exercise testing.
 In some cases, simply reviewing the previously collected data will provide an explanation thus preventing unnecessary testing.
 Based on the findings, recommendations are made.